gridaco/dynamix/flutter/packages/flutter_remote_icon/README.md

 # flutter-remote-icon [![](https://img.shields.io/badge/pub-latest-brightgreen)](https://pub.dev/packages/flutter_remote_icon) [![](https://img.shields.io/badge/generator-latest-brightgreen)](https://pub.dev/packages/flutter_remote_icon_generator)

+> What if you decided to load icon from server?
+But want to use local's font icons?
+>
-> general remote icon loader for flutter. (this is part of bridged's [remote-ui](https://github.com/softmarshmallow/remote-ui) project)
+> "general remote icon loader for flutter." (this is part of bridged's [remote-ui](https://github.com/softmarshmallow/remote-ui) project)

 ![](./doc/remote-icon-demo.gif)

+> Flutter remote icon enables you to load material icons (`Icons.~`) or your custom icon (`CustomIcons.~`) or remotely fetched content (svg) to your icon widget via `uri`, wich can be dynamically configured, remotely loaded.

 ## Installation

 ```yaml
 dependencies:
   flutter_remote_icon: latest